GiacomoDaMolin/JobsOnCondor/README.md

 ## Directory "python"
 same rationale of main directory but RunDataset is now a python script.
-However, I get a sintax error in the line p = subprocess.Popen([f'dasgoclient --query="file dataset={dataset} instance=prod/phys03"'],
+However, I get a sintax error in the line:

+p = subprocess.Popen([f'dasgoclient --query="file dataset={dataset} instance=prod/phys03"'],